mukhtar-github/react-advanced/README.md

 Now we're going to look at forms with multiple inputs, not just two or three.

+So it would be better, if we should have one useState and one fuction controlling the state.

 ### Forms Corresponding Projects

 8 Lorem Ipsum Generator